 Analysing shares based on PE ratio

-This made me wonder whether it might be worth investing only in a market when the PE ratio is low.
+This made me wonder whether it might be worth investing only in a market when the PE ratio is low to increase your return on investment.
 I decided to test this theory.
 It also does not make sense to only invest when the PE ratio of the Johannesburg Stock Exchange (JSE) is low.
 So, the logical thing to do is to invest in different markets, but choose only the ones that are trading at a discount.
 As a start I decided to define markets that are trading at a discount, as two PE points below the 20-year average.

-Ironically, simulating this ended up being much easier than I anticipated.
+Simulating this ended up being much easier than I anticipated.
 This was because the JSE and New York Stock Exchange (NYSE) is indirectly proportional.
 So when the JSE is expensive, the NYSE is cheap and vice versa.
 Below is a table of the JSE and NYSE’s PE ratios over the last 20 years.
-The average ratios for the same periods are then compared.
+Then we compared average ratios for the same periods.
 Negative variance indicates a cheap market while positive variance shows an expensive market.
 These are also highlighted, with green being cheap and red being expensive.

 There are only two years when the two markets were both cheap, namely 2011 and 2012.
-It is also evident that the NYSE is more expensive than the JSE on average (based on the average PE ratios of the two markets).
-This shows that the NYSE is more popular, and investors will rather invest in the expensive market as they have more faith in it.
+It is also evident that the NYSE is more expensive than the JSE on average.
+This is based on the average PE ratios of the two markets.
+This shows that the NYSE is more popular.
+Investors will rather invest in the expensive market as they have more faith in it.

 So as a baseline, let us consider a 20-year investment split 50/50 between the JSE and the NYSE.
 What would an investment of R20 000 per year in today’s money have made you if you invested in this way?
-This is seen below.
+This can be seen below.

-Your investment in the NYSE would have done slightly better over this 20-year period, yielding R361 800.
+Your return on investment on the NYSE would have been slightly better over this 20-year period, yielding R361 800.
 The performance used for this calculation is based on the average growth for the two markets per year.
 At the end of this period, your total investments are worth R693 700.

 PE optimised investment